 The Utilities Chapter (Chapter 7) identifies major utility providers; and

-The Environment, Recreation and Open Space Chapter (Chapter 9) includes a map of important open spaces/greenspaces and addresses stormwater and waste management.
+The Environment, Recreation and Open Space Chapter (Chapter 9) includes a map (Map E-4) of important open and green spaces and addresses stormwater and waste management.

-In addition, the County identifies and plans for public recreation facilities in the Comprehensive Parks, Open Space and Trails Plan 2020, which is adopted separately from this Comprehensive Plan.
+In addition, the county identifies and plans for public recreation facilities in the Comprehensive Parks, Open Space and Trails Plan 2020, which is adopted separately from this Comprehensive Plan.
 See Appendix C for a list of the other planning documents that address public facility planning in Thurston County.

 The current location and distribution of major public purpose lands in the rural area are inventoried on Map E-2.
 Some of these lands are designated and/or zoned for specific public purposes, such as parks and public preserves.
 Other public lands are identified for planning purposes, as the location of lands owned by other agencies, jurisdictions, or private companies may change over time.
 Joint Plans further identify public purpose lands in the UGAs.